 This is the primary governing body of the Bank.
 It approves the level of risk to which the Bank is exposed and the framework for reporting and managing risk.
-The Board is comprised of the non-executive, Iran based Chairman representing the principal shareholder, one other non-executive, Iran based director, two UK based independent non-executive directors and the Managing Director.
+The Board is comprised of the non-executive, Iran based Chairman representing the principal shareholder, two UK based independent non-executive directors and the Managing Director.
 The Board meets four times a year.